miikka/patterns/code-review.md

 If the code disagrees with its comments, that's a bug and the patch can't be merged.
 One way to fix this is to remove the comments.

+## Code review checklist

+This is a partial list of things I aim to check when reviewing a patch, beyond the obvious "is the code correct?".

+* Code:
+    * Are the comments around the changed code still up-to-date?
+* Documentation (esp. for open-source projects):
+    * Are the existing docstrings still up-to-date?
+    * Does README, the user guide, the examples or some other documentation need an update after this patch?
+    * Does CHANGELOG need an update?